See MapTrack in action

 • Security teams verify room status

-Summary: Room-level QR codes provide structured workflow data.
+Summary: Room-level QR codes provide structured workflow data, enhancing communication and task management across teams.

 5. Enable Fast Check-In/Check-Out for Tools